ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_problem_descr.md

 US 02.06.01 As an organizer I want to view a list of all chosen entrants who are invited to apply

-US 02.06.02 As an organizer I want to see a list of all the canceled entrants
+US 02.06.02 As an organizer I want to see a list of all the cancelled entrants

 US 02.06.03 As an organizer I want to see a final list of entrants who enrolled for the event